Field Note #005: The Digital Perimeter

 02 // THE MECHANIC: COMPARTMENTALIZATION

 Total digital invisibility is a fantasy.
+You must interact with legacy systems (banks, governments, employers) that require identity verification.
 The strategic goal is Compartmentalization.

 The Architecture:

-The Public Layer (The Exhaust): The curated persona.
+The Public Layer (The Exhaust): This is your curated persona (LinkedIn, public email).
 It is assumed to be compromised and monitored.
-Use it for output, never for intake or sensitive coordination.
+Use it for output (broadcasting), never for sensitive intake or coordination.

-The Private Layer (The Citadel): The operational core.
-Zero-knowledge storage.
-Encrypted transit.
+The Private Layer (The Citadel): This is the operational core.
+Zero-knowledge storage (where the provider cannot read your data) and encrypted transit.
 This layer must remain mathematically opaque to the Public Layer.

 If you do not hold the keys, you are not the owner.
 You are a tenant.